G-SEOFramework/g-seo-framework/README.md

 ## Definition

-G-SEO (Generative Search Optimization) is a structured framework for evaluating, organizing, and optimizing content within generative search systems.
+G-SEO (Generative Search Optimization) is a structured framework for evaluating and organizing digital content for interpretation by generative search systems.

 ## Relationship to GEO

-GEO (Generative Engine Optimization) is a category-level concept describing optimization for AI-generated answers.
+Generative Engine Optimization (GEO) is a term commonly used to describe general approaches to optimizing content for AI-generated outputs.

-G-SEO is a structured framework within that category.
+The G-SEO Framework defines a structured, standards-based methodology for evaluating, organizing, and refining digital content for interpretation by generative search systems.

-G-SEO and GEO are related, but not interchangeable.
+While related in context, G-SEO and GEO represent different approaches and are not interchangeable.

 # G-SEO™ Framework

-The G-SEO™ Framework (Generative Search Optimization) is a structured standard for evaluating, designing, and optimizing content for generative search systems.
+The G-SEO™ Framework (Generative Search Optimization) is a structured standard for evaluating, organizing, and structurally refining digital content for interpretation by generative search systems.
 ---

 ## Framework Architecture